 Self-promotion, postmodern thinking, and fluidity characterize our world.
 In contrast, the Scriptures are unchanging, tried, and true.
-In order to bring the Gospel to future generations, we must be convinced that the Scriptures are true, and that we must continue in them.
-This is what Paul challenged Timothy to do and in this sermon, Alistair Begg lays out the reasons why we can trust the Bible and exhorts us to follow the example of Timothy, expending our lives to share the Gospel with others.
+In order to bring the Gospel to future generations, we must be convinced that the Scriptures are true and that we must continue in them.
+This is what Paul challenged Timothy to do.
+In this sermon, Alistair Begg lays out the reasons why we can trust the Bible and exhorts us to follow the Timothy’s example, expending our lives to share the Gospel with others.

 1But understand this, that in the last days there will come times of difficulty.
 2For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, 3heartless, unappeasable, slanderous, without self-control, brutal, not loving good, 4treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, 5having the appearance of godliness, but denying its power.
 Avoid such people.
 6For among them are those who creep into households and capture weak women, burdened with sins and led astray by various passions, 7always learning and never able to arrive at a knowledge of the truth.
 8Just as Jannes and Jambres opposed Moses, so these men also oppose the truth, men corrupted in mind and disqualified regarding the faith.
 9But they will not get very far, for their folly will be plain to all, as was that of those two men.